Indie Authors Helping Indie Authors

 • Offering to read and review a book.

 Remember, your book is an investment.
 It’s like a building.
-Each part of your book, including cover design, editing, formatting, and marketing, is like bricks in the foundation.
-These elements are the foundation the success of your book is built on.
+Each part of your book, including cover design, editing, formatting, and marketing, is like a brick in the foundation.
+These elements are the foundation on which the success of your book is built.

 Don’t be afraid to try to succeed.
 Seek opinions and advice.
 Good luck on your journey!